 That said, more studies need to be done on NLP to confirm its effectiveness.

-There are parallels among kuji and other practices.
-And they all seem to rely on proven meditative principles to change a person’s mental state.
+There are parallels between Kuji and other practices.
+And, they all seem to rely on proven meditative principles to change a person’s mental state.

 This makes meditation useful for modern-day warriors like yourself.